 Fourth, the macro assigns the formatted sTemp string (your footer) to the center position in the page footer for the worksheet.
 If you prefer for the footer to be elsewhere, you can simply change the .CenterFooter property to either .LeftFooter or .RightFooter.

-Finally, you need to be aware that this macro is desgined to be added to the ThisWorkbook module.
+Finally, you need to be aware that this macro is designed to be added to the ThisWorkbook module.
 It is run, automatically, just before the workbook is printed.
 It is not triggered, however, by looking at the worksheet in Print Preview, so you can't count on what you may see before you actually print.

 Note:

 ExcelTips is your source for cost-effective Microsoft Excel training.
-This tip (559) applies to Microsoft Excel 2007, 2010, 2013, and 2016.
+This tip (559) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.

 Discover MoreFREE SERVICE: Get tips like this every week in ExcelTips, a free productivity newsletter.
 Enter your address and click "Subscribe."